 Puppies are balls of energy, but their energy drains very fast.
 One moment the puppy is active and hyper, the next his batteries are emptied and his body is craving some sleep (although his mind may think otherwise!).

-It is estimated that young puppies require around eighteen to twenty hours for sleep per day.
+It is estimated that young puppies require around eighteen to twenty hours of sleep per day.
 This may sound a whole lot, but it makes a lot of sense once you understand that puppies do most of their growing while sleeping.

 While humans take about fifteen years to grow, puppies generally do pretty much most of their growth in under a year.
 Astounding, no?
-In general, the larger the dog breed, the more months they spend in growing.
+In general, the larger the dog breed, the more months they spend growing.

 And how much they grow!
 With large and giant breeds, it may feel like they're putting on almost a pound every day!